Tuesday, 18 May 2010

 Colour.
 You have never seen anything like this in your life.
 Reds and blues and purples and oranges and greens.
 A spectral riot, a jubilee.
 Dazzling in the hazy highland sun.

-We are in Doi Laan (doi being the northern Thai word for mountain) to attend an annual cultural festival of the Lisu hilltribes people, at the invitation of my Lisu friend, 'Mimi from the Mountains' as she calls herself.
-The Lisu originated somewhere near Tibet and mostly are domiciled in Yunnan, although a few filtered down to Burma and Thailand over the centuries.
+We are in Doi Laan (doi being the northern Thai word for mountain) to attend an annual cultural festival of the Lisu hilltribespeople, at the invitation of my Lisu friend, 'Mimi from the Mountains' as she calls herself.
+The Lisu originated somewhere near Tibet and are mostly domiciled in Yunnan, although a few have filtered down to Burma and Thailand over the centuries.

 The centrepiece of imparting Lisu history is song, and dancing can go all night for three or so nights.
 But this is no Full Moon Rave.
 To the untrained eye (mine) it looks like Ring-a-ring-a-Rosie.
-'It is the way to respect the holy tree,' explains Mimi over the rather dischordant rasp of the fulu bamboo flutes.
+'It is the way to respect the holy tree,' explains Mimi over the rather discordant rasp of the full bamboo flutes.

 But before you go wading into the mosh-pit with abandon, it pays to know the strict rules of the game.
 'Any man can hold the woman's hand unless she is the man's relative or cousin or the same last name.
 It is forbidden to hold the relative's hand, it is taboo.
 If it is necessary then women or men must have something like a handkerchief to block the hand so that their hand will not directly touch each other.'